 What You Need to Know

-- If you use Hipcamp, make sure you call William.
+If you use Hipcamp, make sure you call William.
 Hipcamp failed to communicate our booking.
-I am not sure if this is due to all that is going on with the virus or not.
+I am not sure if this is due to all that is going on with the virus.
 William has experienced this with Hipcamp before.

 What better way to practice social distancing than camping or “glamping”?
-And, once we don’t need to practice social distancing, what a great way to spend quality time with your kids!
+Once we don’t need to practice social distancing, what a great way to spend quality time with your kids!

 We did a lot of different things on this trip.
 For Landon, the only thing that topped this experience was Musée Mécanique (an old arcade) in San Fransisco.
 For me, I would have to say our time at Geyserville was the highlight of the trip.